ADVERTISEMENT

 Rya and soumak are simple techniques that can add a powerful visual punch to your weaving.
 Learn how to use these two techniques in your weaving with some helpful (and free!) videos by Esther Rodgers.

-Techniques for Texture: Rya and Soumak Primary Image
+Not Just for Tapestry: Rya and Soumak Primary Image

 Hand-manipulation techniques add texture and visual interest to your weaving.
 Often, we think of certain techniques as “for tapestry weaving” or “for rigid-heddle weaving,” but the truth is you can often use these techniques on either loom.
 Two examples of techniques that transcend loom type are rya and soumak.